Analysis / Top Gun

 The reason why this school exists

-true that the navy's primary fighter at that time the F-4 Phantom didn't have guns in its armament, the navy was operating the older F-8 Crusader up until 1967.
-The Crusader had a nose mounted gun for dogfighting and could also carry missiles.
+true that the Navy's primary fighter at that time (the F-4 Phantom II) didn't have guns in its armament, the Navy was operating the older F-8 Crusader up until 1967.
+The Crusader had a nose-mounted gun for dogfighting and could also carry missiles.
 The same was true also of the A-4 Skyhawks and the A-7 Corsairs that were still operational at that time.
-Furthermore, the navy had a large number of veteran
+Furthermore, the Navy had a large number of veteran

 being flown by students reveals a surprising reason why.

-more difficult as these heavy airplanes' performance envelope was very
+more difficult, as these heavy airplanes' performance envelopes were very

 pilot who could improvise and maneuver the heavy fighter in a dogfight scenario while remaining within the plane's aerodynamic constraints.
-Moves that Maverick pulls, such as the one where he hits the airbrakes and forces his pursuer to overshoot, was a standard flying technique being taught since the school's inception.
-The purpose of this school was to select these above average interceptor pilots and teach them aircraft maneuvers that would allow them to safely fly the airplane in a dogfight and win.
+Moves that Maverick pulls, such as the one where he hits the airbrakes and forces his pursuer to overshoot, were standard flying techniques being taught since the school's inception.
+The purpose of this school was to select these above-average interceptor pilots and teach them aircraft maneuvers that would allow them to safely fly the airplane in a dogfight and win.
 This pilot had to go back and teach his squadron because other pilots may not have been skilled enough to execute the maneuvers this school taught.
 But if one of their own was